oguzhanozgul/commission-api/README.md

 ![Commission-API database diagram](/database/database-outline.png?raw=true)

 Table `clients`:</br>
-This is where we keep the client data.
+This is where client data is kept.
 </br></br>
 Table `clients_with_special_commission`:</br>
-This is where we keep the special commission conditions for clients
+This is where special commission conditions for clients are kept.
 </br></br>
 Table `transactions`:</br>
-This is where we keep the transaction history.
+This is where transaction history is kept.
 Transaction history is recorded when there is a request to `/commission/amount` endpoint and when calculating monthly transaction amounts.
 Below is the structure of
 </br></br>

 ## Technologies used: